 The 19th President of Illinois Wesleyan University

-President Jensen earned both his Ph.D. and master’s degrees in economics from the University of Michigan, and his undergraduate degree in economics from the University of Miami.
-He hails from Homewood, Illinois and is married to Elizabeth, a former middle school science teacher.
-The Jensens have two grown children.
+He earned both his Ph.D. and master’s degrees in economics from the University of Michigan, and his undergraduate degree in economics from the University of Miami.
+He hails from Homewood, Illinois and is married to Elizabeth, a former middle school science teacher, who grew up in Williamsburg, Virginia.